Snaacky/thewiki/docs/guides/playback.md

 The setup consists of two parts: the **server** and the **client**. *Both may be installed on the same system, but they are separate applications.*

-- The **client** is a media player that will access the content stored on the server.
+- The **client** is a media player that will access the content stored on the server
-- The **server** runs on the device which hosts your content.
+- The **server** runs on the device which hosts your content

 In a typical setup, the server is installed on a computer hosted on your home network, with the client being installed on all your devices.
 Most media players will also come with their own client, as well as including support for using [Kodi](https://kodi.tv) as a client (recommended for anime).